-Aloe Vera, the Burn Plant
+Aloe Vera the Burn Plant

-The big aloe vera with one broad leaf left for my burned hand
+The big aloe vera with one broad leaf left for my burned

 What's a few more minutes?
 I grabbed it and started to scrub it down.
 Somehow without realizing it, I had flicked the switch to on, and when I put my left hand down on the element to steady it while I scrubbed the other side, Whew!
 My hand flew up fast as soon as I was aware of the heat.